 No family should struggle to make ends meet.
 Yet, 1 in 3 working families in Pierce County can’t afford the basics.
 Fortunately, United Way of Pierce County and community partners are developing a plan to help families in need by providing the tools and resources they need to thrive.

 When we help families in our local community avert financial crisis, and improve financial stability, we can prevent much more costly consequences that affect our entire community.

-In 2016, we launched an innovative model that brings together a strong network of partners to implement proven strategies to address struggling families called Centers for Strong Families.
+In 2016, we launched an innovative model that brings together a strong network of partners to implement proven strategies to address struggling families called United Way of Pierce County’s Center for Strong Families.
 By focusing on improving the financial bottom line for low- to moderate-income families so they can become more self-sufficient, more families are able to increase their income, decrease expenses, build credit and acquire assets.

 Improving Family Economic Success

 - Learn – Families achieve a level of post-secondary education and/or training that prepares them for higher paying jobs while building employment skills that lead to better jobs or a smooth transition to a new job.

 - Earn – Families earn a sufficient family income for daily expenses, asset accumulation and minor emergencies.

 - Keep – Families have a savings equal to three months’ worth of living expenses; have good credit and manage debt in balance with income.
 They also build a realistic opportunity for retirement at age 65.

 - Grow – Families grow their credit as an asset and develop smart debt, with market-rate interest, that leads to appreciating assets (such as a house) through mainstream banking.

 United Way provides the following support services to improve the service delivery of providers and outcomes for clients: